-- Exploring literary forms: In this area of study students focus on how texts function as literature in themselves and as part of a wider body of religious writing. - The formation and exegesis of text: In this area of study students undertake textual analysis, which involves an understanding of the sociocultural, historical settings and literary aspects of these ancient texts. - Later uses and interpretations of sacred texts: In this area of study students focus on interpretations of selected texts at points later than the original founding tradition.
+UNIT 1 WHAT TYPE OF WORK IS DONE?
+WHAT IS STUDIED?
+Exploring literary forms: In this area of study students focus on how texts function as literature in themselves and as part of a wider body of religious writing.
+The formation and exegesis of text: In this area of study students undertake textual analysis, which involves an understanding of the sociocultural, historical settings and literary aspects of these ancient texts.
+Later uses and interpretations of sacred texts: In this area of study students texts at points later than the original founding tradition.
 These later interpretations may be modern or from an earlier point in history.

-- Research and report writing

-- Comparison and evaluation

-- Class discussions

-- Analysis of religious texts

-- Note taking

-- Summaries

-- Textual commentaries

-- Essays

-- Short answer questions

-- Analysis of media texts

-- Interpreting, synthesising and applying primary and secondary source material

-As part of their Religious Education program, all students will also take part in class prayer, Year Level liturgies, and the Year Level Retreats.

-• Sacred texts in the past:

-In this area of study students investigate the general background to selected texts, using historical research skills and scholarly works to identify people, places and events relevant to the origins of the texts.

-- Sacred texts today: Students focus on how religious traditions use their sacred texts when confronted with particular social issues. - Comparing religious traditions Students compare religious traditions through the values and teachings of at least one sacred text from each of two or more religious traditions in relation to a common social issue.

-- Research and report writing

-- Comparison and evaluation
+Research and report writing Comparison and evaluation Class discussions Analysis of religious texts Note taking Summaries Textual commentaries Essays Short answer questions Analysis of media texts Interpreting, synthesising and applying primary and secondary source material As part of their Religious Education program, all students will also take part in class prayer, Year Level liturgies, and the Year Level Retreats.
+UNIT 2 WHAT TYPE OF WORK IS DONE?
+WHAT IS STUDIED?
+Sacred texts in the past: In this area of study students investigate the general background to selected texts, using historical research skills and scholarly works to identify people, places and events relevant to the origins of the texts.
+Sacred texts today: Students focus on how religious traditions use their sacred texts when confronted with particular social issues.
+Comparing religious traditions Students compare religious traditions through the values and teachings of at least one sacred text from each of two or more religious traditions in relation to a common social issue.
+Research and report writing Comparison and evaluation Class discussions Analysis of religious texts Note taking Summaries Textual commentaries Essays Short answer questions Analysis of media texts Interpreting, synthesising and applying primary and secondary source material As part of their Religious Education program, all students will also take part in class prayer, Year Level liturgies, and the Year Level Retreats.

-- Class discussions

-- Analysis of religious texts

-- Note taking

-- Summaries

-- Textual commentaries

-- Essays

-- Short answer questions

-- Analysis of media texts

-- Interpreting, synthesising and applying primary and secondary source material

-As part of their Religious Education program, all students will also take part in class prayer, Year Level liturgies, and the Year Level Retreats.